-“one, one thousand…” is a love story and an unconventional documentary exposing the impact a rare and incurable form of epilepsy (Lennox-Gastaut Syndrome) has on the artist’s sister and nephew’s experiences of life-long care.
-Debe Arlook’s intimate photographs, accompanied by her sister’s writings, reveal the inner and outer worlds of a caregiver and the one being cared for.
+“one, one thousand…” is an unconventional documentary and a different kind of love story.
+It exposes the impact a rare and incurable form of epilepsy (Lennox-Gastaut Syndrome) has on a mother and son's experiences of life-long care.
+Debe Arlook’s intimate photos depict the inner and outer worlds of the relationship between the artist's nephew and sister.

 Debe Arlook is a visual artist based in Santa Monica, California.
 She received a B.A. in film and media and a minor in psychology from American University in Washington D.C.
-Her work is exhibited nationally and internationally including Lishui Art Museum, Museum of Art and History Lancaster, Griffin Museum of Photography, Center for Fine Art Photography, and the San Diego Art Institute.
-Recognition for her work includes the CENTER Social Award Honorable Mention (2022) and Critical Mass Finalist (2020, 2021).
+Her work is exhibited nationally and internationally including the Lishui Art Museum, Museum of Art and History Lancaster, Griffin Museum of Photography, Center for Fine Art Photography, and the San Diego Art Institute.
+Recognition for her work includes the CENTER Social Award (2022) and Photoluciida’s Critical Mass (2022, 2021, 2022).